 Gros Morne National Park (Newfoundland, Canada)

 It’s not that easy to get to Gros Morne—you’ll need to take a ferry from Nova Scotia or catch a flight to the regional airport from Montreal or Toronto.
 But once you reach Canada’s second-largest national park, it will well make up for the long trip with some seriously old sights.
 Located on the west coast of Newfoundland, the Unesco-recognized park is home to a fjord that helped geologists figure out plate tectonics.
 Around 1.2 billion years ago, the plates smushed against one another at the edge of eastern North America, forming a mountain range and exposing the ocean floor.
-Tectonic activity continued in the area, pushing the Earth’s mantle upward about 500 years ago.
+Tectonic activity continued in the area, pushing the Earth’s mantle upward about 500 million years ago.
 Today, you can hike through the rare slice of mantle—known as the Tableland—and explore the strangely naked rocks usually found beneath the crust.
 Be sure to check out other nearby attractions like Cape Spear Lighthouse on North America’s easternmost chunk of land, or cruise the freshwater fjord complete with waterfalls.

 Qeqertarsuaq (Disko Island, Greenland)

 Want to feel really young?
 Head to Greenland’s west coast during the brief weeks of summer for a glimpse of gneiss—banded, metamorphic rock 3.8 billion years of age.
 This rock was likely formed when mantle and crust melted into one another as continental plates shifted, thickening the rock into the world’s oldest continental crust.
 Disko Island is home to three glaciers and tons of flowering Alpine plants, so get your “summer” on as you explore the remote island or ride a dog sled under the midnight sun.